Rebalancing

 y_predict = synth_classifier.predict(x_test)

-Using the AUC-ROC as a metric of model performance, the model trained with rebalanced data has demonstrated an enormous performance in distinguishing the two classes over the model trained with original data:
+Again, using the ROC-AUC as a metric of model performance, we see an enormous increase in the new models ability to distinguishing the two classes when compared with the original model:

 synth_roc_auc = roc_auc_score(y_test, y_predict)